-Documate is a document automation platform that allows you to create templates and forms to speed up your document creation.
+Documate is a document assembly & automation platform that allows you to create templates and forms to speed up your document creation.
 Attorneys can generate document sets for internal use and create intake forms for clients.
-Workflows—a series of automated actions—can be easily shared with colleagues.
+Additionally, workflows—a series of automated actions—can be easily shared with colleagues.
 Use the following Documate review of its features and pricing to determine if the platform is right for you.

 Redaction.
-Documate allows you to collect sensitive data, such as Social Security Numbers, on intake forms, but redact that information on the document that is generated.
-This means that the information is still retained but will not appear in the document.
+This platform allows you to collect sensitive data, such as Social Security Numbers, on intake forms, but redact that information on the document that is generated.
+Which means that the information is still retained but will not appear in the document.